 And finally, when I am assessing properties for my clients I always ask the following questions.
 If circumstances change and they need to sell quickly is the price right to enable them to do that?
 Secondly, is this a property for which there will always be demand irrespective of market conditions?
 The fact that it is quality property in the most prime locations driving the current market shows there will always be demand for top quality in prime locations.
 It always has been, still is and always will be about location.
 Do not compromise on location, it must always be the key consideration.

 Throughout the pandemic I was surprised by just how well demand held up.
 And in post-pandemic 2022 demand from overseas buyers just kept on growing to record levels.
-However, I think the 1st half of 2023 will tell us if the surge that followed the removal of travel restrictions has been absorbed and we can expect to return to normal but slower annual growth.
-If that’s the case then I would expect to see upward pressure on prices to moderate, particularly if recent price rises tempt more sellers into the market and the supply side deficit becomes less acute.
-On the other hand, if demand continues to rise at the level seen in the 1st half of 2022 then 2023 may just be a continuation of 2022 - high demand, low supply and rising prices.
+I thought 2023 would tell us if the surge that followed the removal of travel restrictions has been absorbed and we could expect to return to normal but slower annual growth.

 Foreign buyers drove the initial recovery of the property market after the 2008 crash, buying in record numbers and increasing market share from 2013.
-And now it seems they are doing the same in the post-Covid recovery period, with record numbers and increasing market share.
-And there’s no doubt in my mind that with the ‘work from home’ and ‘work from abroad’ options becoming a reality for more people post-Covid, many buyers from overseas will be deciding that home will be in Andalucía
+And now it seems they are doing the same in the post-Covid period, with record numbers and increasing market share.
+And there’s no doubt in my mind that with the ‘work from home’ and ‘work from abroad’ options becoming a reality for more people, many buyers from overseas will be deciding that home will be in Andalucía.

 view our socials